-On June 23, 2020, the Board approved the FY 2020-21 AAP.
-A Substantial Amendment is required for the use of the \$5,017,613 in HOME-ARP funding received by the Urban County from HUD.
-HOME ARP funds were made available to HOME entitlement jurisdictions under the American Rescue Plan Program and may be used for production or preservation of affordable housing; tenant-based rental assistance; supportive services, homeless prevention services, and housing counseling; and/or purchase and development of non-congregate shelter.
+On June 22, 2021, the Board of Supervisors (Board) approved the FY 2021-22 Annual Action Plan (AAP).
+A Substantial Amendment is required to submit an HOME Investment Partnership Rescue Plan (HOME-ARP Allocation Plan) for the use of the \$5,017,613 in (HOME-ARP) funding received by the Urban County from the U.S. Department of Housing and Urban Development (HUD).

+HOME-ARP funds may be used for production or preservation of affordable housing; tenant-based rental assistance; supportive services, homeless prevention services, housing counseling and/or purchase and development of non-congregate shelter.
+A Participating Jurisdiction may also expend up to 15 percent of its HOME-ARP allocation for administrative and planning costs.